Apoc101/TerminaLibs-.NETCore/README.md

 This is still a bit buggy, since it's running .NET 4.7, so a few features like the custom madlib are broken, but I'm working on it.
 Report any bugs in the ``Issues`` section please :)

+(some of the files may be called "TerminaLibsNET", since it was the original project name, but after some consideration I decided to change it)